-Even for a connected speaker, Amazon's Alexa can do quite a lot.
-It can reorder essentials, get you a Domino's pizza, and call an Uber.
-It can stream practically any audio, control your smart home, and wake you up every morning.
+Even for an always-listening assistant in a connected speaker, Amazon's Alexa can do quite a lot.
+It can smart home and ., get you a and .
+The can , control your

-More useful features are in the speaker's future, thanks to third-party add-ons called Skills and a growing list of native integrations that Amazon has added.
+More useful features are in the assistant's future, thanks to third-party add-ons calledand a growing list of native integrations that Amazon has added.

 Actions on IFTTT

-Thanks to IFTTT integration, Alexa now works with dozens of smart-home devices, can be used to create tasks in Todoist, or to trigger multiple recipes with a single phrase.
+Thanks to, Alexa now works with dozens of smart home devices and can be used to create tasks in Todoist, or to trigger multiple recipes with a single phrase.

 Custom trigger names or voices

-Alexa devices have only three words that will wake them: Alexa, Amazon or the name of the device (Echo, Dot or Tap).
+Alexa devices have only four words that will wake them: "Alexa," "Amazon," "Echo" or "Computer."
 If you want a truly customized wake word, you're sadly out of luck.